 Our software can now be downloaded for free at Rotation.org by the supporting members of Rotation.org and shared within their church family.
 A membership there costs $45 and would let you download all 18 of our software titles for free.

 Scroll down to learn more about our “closing.”

 I started Sunday Software in 1996 to be an independent, ecumenical company focused on Bible software for children’s Christian education.
-We created 18 of our own software programs! …and featured the best of what other producers had to offer.
+We created 18 of our own software programs! …and featured the best of what other Christian software developers had to offer.

 About Our Journey and “Closing”

-Sunday Software has closed its “virtual” retail door and donated all its software to the supporting members of www.Rotation.org, a terrific non-profit Sunday School ministry which I helped found in 1997 and where I continue to serve as webmaster and Lead Writer.
-See all 17 titles and their teaching docs in Rotation.org’s Software Forum.
+Sunday Software has closed its “virtual” retail door and donated all its software to the supporting members of www.Rotation.org, a terrific non-profit Sunday School ministry which I helped found in 1997 and where I continue to serve as Lead Writer.
+See all 18 titles and get their teaching docs in Rotation.org’s Software Forum.

 For over two decades we produced more individual Bible software titles than any other publisher and stayed in business longer than any other Christian software publisher.
 It’s been a fantastic run and we have been blessed to support tens of thousands of Sunday Schools over the years.
 But there is a time and season for every purpose under heaven.

-It has always been one of my dreams to give away our software, and so we have to the supporting members of www.Rotation.org — people who care about creative Sunday School and not the “same old” Sunday School resources.
-We’re also “releasing” the licensing restrictions to our customers so that you can install the software you’ve purchased from us on as many PCs in your church as needed, and share the software with your church families for in-home use.
-(The software may still not be publicly distributed.)
+It had always been a dream of mine to be able to give away our software, and so we have to the supporting members of www.Rotation.org — people who care about creative Sunday School and not the “same old” Sunday School resources.
+We’re also “releasing” the licensing restrictions to Sunday Software’s customers so that you can install the software you’ve purchased from us on as many PCs in your church as needed and share the software with your church families for in-home use.
+(The software may not be publicly distributed.)